plotly/plotly.py-docs/python/histograms.md

     thumbnail: thumbnail/histogram.jpg
 ---

-## Histogram with Plotly Express

 In statistics, a [histogram](https://en.wikipedia.org/wiki/Histogram) is representation of the distribution of numerical data, where the data are binned and the count for each bin is represented.
 More generally, in plotly a histogram is an aggregated bar chart, with several possible aggregation functions (e.g. sum, average, count...).
 Also, the data to be binned can be numerical data but also categorical or date data.

+If you're looking instead for bar charts, i.e. representing data with rectangular bar, go to the [Bar Chart tutorial](/python/bar-charts/).

+## Histogram with Plotly Express

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).